unhammer/hfst3/NSIS/README.xfst.txt

   hfst-xfst --help

 which will print a help message.
-To test the tool, you can run for example
+To test the tool, you can open it in interactive mode (just writing 'hfst-xfst') and write for example

+  regex Ä:é;
+  print net

+which should output something like

+  Ss0:    <Ä:é> -> fs1.
+  fs1:    (no arcs).

+If the unicode characters are not shown correctly, try running

+  hfst-xfst -k

+The option -k (or --output-to-console) tells hfst-xfst that the output is not going to be redirected to a file or given to next command in pipe but printed directly to the Windows console.

+You can also try non-interactive mode:

+  echo regex Ä:é; > tmp
+  echo print net >> tmp

+and then

-  echo regex Ä:Ö; | hfst-xfst --pipe-mode --console
+  type tmp | hfst-xfst --pipe-mode (-k) hfst-xfst -F tmp (-k)

-that should print
+both of which should print the same thing as above.

-  Ä:Ö

-Note that if the tool outputs directly to Windows console (i.e. not to the next tool in a pipe or to a file), you need to use the switch --console or -k to make it sure that all unicode symbols are correctly printed.

 For more information on hfst-xfst, see